Adrian Simion

 Adrian Simion (born 2 August 1961) is a former Romanian handball goalkeeper who won a bronze medal at the 1984 Summer Olympics.
-At the club level he played for Steaua București, winning with them eight national titles and reaching the EHF Champions League final in 1989.
+At the club level he played for CSA Steaua București, winning with them eight national titles and reaching the Champions Cup final in 1989.
 After retiring from competitions he worked as a mechanical engineer for the Ministry of Defence and as a handball coach for the national cadet team.

+At the 1986 World Men's Handball Championship he was tested positive for Ephedrine, and was banned by IHF for two years.